ezzing/3DLayout-documentation/4-Customization.md

         viewportMode: viewport mode,
         customRowOffset: enable custom row offset (right click on modules),
         customRowOrientation: enable custom row orientation (right click on modules),
+        slowInternetConexionTimeout: timeout in milliseconds to display a widget to inform and cancel progress bar
         hidden: array of json properties within that json that don't want to be shown in panels }